ncos/mipt-airdrone/README.md

 ## BRIEF MANUAL:
 ### IMPORTANT!
-1. This manual assumes you have successfully installed the ROS Hydro on Ubuntu 12.04 (or other ROS Hydro supported Linux, but the code was tested under Ubuntu 12.04)
+1. This manual assumes you have successfully installed the ROS Hydro on Ubuntu (the code was tested on Ubuntu 12.04)
 2. Useful ROS HOWTO's:
   - [ROS Hydro installation](http://wiki.ros.org/hydro/Installation/Ubuntu "Read this to install ROS on your system")
   - [ROS Tutorial](http://wiki.ros.org/ROS/Tutorials "This is a brief ROS tutorial.
 Helps to understand basic ROS concepts")
   - [Actionlib](http://wiki.ros.org/actionlib "Look into the actionlib tutorials if you want to deal with the code")
   - [Smach](http://wiki.ros.org/smach/Tutorials "The state mashine library that controls the drone's behavior")
   - [Hector quadrotor](http://wiki.ros.org/hector_quadrotor "We use this project for simulation")
 3. Some additional packages are to be installed to successfully compile the code.
-I'll maybe write about it one day, but at the moment you have to look at the compiler errors and set everything up yourself :)
+I'll maybe write about it one day, but at the moment you have to look at the compiler errors and set everything up yourself ;)
 4. To use bash scripts launch *.../mipt-airdrone/contrib/INSTALL.py*.
-It will generate bash scripts for you and place them to *.../mipt-airdrone/contrib/launchers_gen*.
+It will generate scripts for you and place them to *.../mipt-airdrone/contrib/launchers_gen*.
 It will also add these to your system PATH.
-IMPORTANT! your *~/.bashrc* will be modified! **Do NOT** move *mipt-airdrone* folder (or whatever you name it) to another location or it will spoil the paths added to *~/.bashrc* and you will have to clean it up manually and relaunch *.../mipt-airdrone/contrib/INSTALL.py*.
+Please take into account that your *~/.bashrc* will be modified! **Do NOT** move *mipt-airdrone* folder (or whatever you name it) to another location or it will spoil the paths added to *~/.bashrc*.
+If you did moved your *mipt-airdrone* folder that is not a big deal - just delete automatically generated strings from your *~/.bashrc* file and relaunch *.../mipt-airdrone/contrib/INSTALL.py*.
+5. *INSTALL.py* when launched also creates nice desktop shortcuts for your convenience.
+They are named *Ad...smth...* and are easily found via Unity search.
+(Press Dash Home button and type *'Ad'*) The config files are placed into *~/.local/share/applications* folder.

 ### To build the project type:
 1. Manually.
 Go to project directory and enter: